tw-in-js/twind/docs/grouping.md

 # Grouping

+> If you are unfamiliar with the Tailwind CSS shorthand syntax please read the [Tailwind documentation](https://tailwindcss.com/docs) about [Utility-First](https://tailwindcss.com/docs/utility-first), [Responsive Design](https://tailwindcss.com/docs/responsive-design) and [Hover, Focus, & Other States](https://tailwindcss.com/docs/hover-focus-and-other-states).

 Unlike Tailwind, Twind is not limited to the restrictions of a class name strings as input.
 The compiler is just a function and has been designed to be able to interpret input in almost any form – strings, array, objects, template literals or variadic arguments – turn it into meaningful output.

 One painpoint commonly felt when using utility CSS is long and unwieldily lines of code consisting of class names, often denoting styles at various breakpoints, which are quite hard to comprehend.